EleutherAI/polyglot/README.md

 💡 We are collaborating with KoAlpaca team which is creating a series of Korean instruct fine-tuned models.
 As a result, we were able to release the Koalapca-Polyglot models.
 Please refer to [here](https://github.com/Beomi/KoAlpaca) to see more details.

 ### 2) Japanese StableLM [DONE]
 We co-worked with StabilityAI Japan to create open source Japanese language models.
 We've mainly contributed to dataset collection part for this project.
-As a result we could release Japanese StableLM model series.

 Contributors: [Hyunwoong Ko](https://github.com/hyunwoongko), [Fujiki Nakamura](https://github.com/fujiki-1emon), [Yunho Mo](https://github.com/momozzing), [Minji Jung](https://github.com/work82mj), [Sukyung Jang](https://github.com/skjang54)